Your Full Guide to Finding Hospitals Abroad

 Are you working abroad?
 Planning on traveling to the far corners of the earth?
 Dream of retiring to a faraway beach bungalow?
 These are all tempting ideas for many.
 But before you become an expatriate and start living abroad, there is some information you should know about international hospitals and health care outside your home country.

-Expats should always learn what medical services your health insurance will cover before going abroad.
+Expats should always learn what medical services their health insurance will cover before going abroad.
 You should always have your insurance card as proof of insurance as well as a claim form in case your health insurance policy provides coverage outside America.

 Although many health insurance providers will pay customary and reasonable costs at international hospitals, not many will pay for your medical evacuation back to America.
 Medical evacuation can very quickly run you $10,000 and up, depending on your location and medical condition.

-How Hospitals Works for Expatriates Living Abroad
+How Hospitals Work for Expatriates Living Abroad

 Your current plan may cover you for some medical treatments in other countries, depending on what type of health insurance you have.
 Ask your insurance provider what they cover and what they don’t if you seek medical attention while traveling.